cimm/bic-finder/README.md

 A Ruby gem to find the BIC (Bank Identification Code) for a given IBAN (International Bank Account Number).
 Useful when your application asks people's bank accounts but they don't always know the matching BIC (or worse, they enter the wrong one).

-Currently the following countries are supported, other countries can be added if we find an official source:
+Currently, the following countries are supported, other countries can be added if we find an official source:

 - Austria ([Oesterreichische Nationalbank](https://www.oenb.at/idakilz/kiverzeichnis?lang=en))
 - Belgium ([National Bank of Belgium](https://www.nbb.be/en/payments-and-securities/payment-standards/bank-identification-codes))